dantemazza/movie-recommender/README.md

 launch = False
 train = False
 ```
-Alpha is the learning rate used for gradient descent, launch reloads the training data and train will restart the model.
+Alpha is the learning rate used for gradient descent, launch reloads the training data, and train will recalibrate the model.